adap/flower/baselines/FedMLB/README.md

 saving/loading its state).

 To reproduce results, preprocessing of data is of paramount importance.
-For CIFAR-100, the preprocessing of train images includes normalization, random rotation, random crop and random flip of images; test images are just normalized.
+For CIFAR-100, the preprocessing of training images includes normalization, random rotation, random crop and random flip of images; test images are just normalized.
-For Tiny-ImageNet, the preprocessing of train images includes normalization, random rotation, random crop and random flip of images; test images are normalized and center cropped.
+For Tiny-ImageNet, the preprocessing of training images includes normalization, random rotation, random crop and random flip of images; test images are normalized and center cropped.
 This code uses or defines subclasses of the `tf.keras.layers.Layer` class